aklivity/openmessaging-benchmark/driver-kafka/deploy/aklivity-deployment/README.md

 > If it prints the key and the connection details, then it has successfully established connection to the Confluent Cloud
 > cluster.
 Otherwise, please check if the network configurations (e.g. routing table, security group, etc) are correct.

 1. Start from the root of OMB directory.
-If you are in `confluent-deployment` directory, you need to do:
+If you are in `aklivity-deployment` directory, you need to do:

 ```bash
 cd ../../..